taichi/modernjs/modernjs.en.md

 That's why I chose [reducex-observable] in my project.

 ## Unresolved issues in UI
-I should learn, but please write a little, hoping that someone will supplement the tasks that have not been done yet.
+The followings are what I should learn, but I hope someone will supplement the tasks that I haven't researched well yet.

-* Talk about usability in JavaScript GUI application
+* Topics about usability in JavaScript GUI application
-  * Talk of methodology to respond to keyboard-centered operations, operations using pointing devices other than mouse, operation by touch display, etc.
+  * Topics of methodology to respond to keyboard-centered operations, operations using pointing devices other than mouse, operation by touch display, etc.
-  * Talk of evaluation criteria of operability in web application
+  * Topics of evaluation criteria of operability in web application
 * [PostCSS]
   * In my project, I use it as [babel-plugin-react-css-modules] asks for it
-  * In something like [Babel] in the CSS area, you can plug in and uninstall features by plugin ... only understand to the extent
+  * It is something like [Babel] in the CSS area, you can install and uninstall features by plugin ... that is what I only understood.
 * [CSS Flexible Box Layout Module Level 1](https://www.w3.org/TR/css-flexbox-1/)
-  * As far as we can see, the Flexible Box is the layout engine of the GUI application itself
+  * As far as I took a glance, the Flexible Box is the layout engine itself of the GUI application.
   * The material of [CSS Flexible Box Layout](https://developer.mozilla.org/en/docs/Web/CSS/CSS_Flexible_Box_Layout) in MDN is straightforward
-  * Since it is under development of specifications, it works only with the latest browser
+  * Since it is under development of specifications, it works only on the latest browser
 * [CSS Grid Layout Module Level 1](https://www.w3.org/TR/css-grid-1/)
-  * As far as we can see, Grid Layout closely resembles Java's GridBagLayout.
+  * As far as I took a look, Grid Layout closely resembles Java's GridBagLayout.
-  * Since the specification is under development [It does not work on browsers released as stable version](http://caniuse.com/#feat=css-grid)
+  * Since the specification is under development, [it does not work on browsers released as stable version](http://caniuse.com/#feat=css-grid)

 # Topics on Build
-I talked about basic language talking, testing method, how to make UI, next is build.
+I talked about basic language related topics, testing method, how to make UI, so the next is the topics about build.

 Continuous integration (CI) is essential in a contemporary development process.
-In other words, you have to automate the build process with CLI.
+That is, you have to automate the build process with CLI.
 It will not change even if you develop it in the Windows environment.

 SaaS of CI that I use is [CircleCI] and [AppVeyor].

 [CircleCI] is used to build in Linux environment.
 Especially when the build fails, you can debug and collect logs by [SSH login](https://circleci.com/docs/ssh-build/).

-It often happens that the build results on the CI server where the environment gets beautiful every time the environment does not match the build results of the local environment where various things are stacked.
+It often happens that the build results does not match on the CI server where the environment gets clean every time and on the local environment where various things are stacked.

-Especially, in my case I am developing in Windows environment, so it is easy for the environment to differ from CircleCI in Linux environment.
-That is, SSH login is a highly important feature.
+Especially, in my case I am developing in Windows environment, so it is easy for the environment to differ the Linux environment on CircleCI.
+Thus, SSH login is a highly important feature.

 [AppVeyor] is used to build in a clean Windows environment.
-Just a little crafted the configuration file; you can debug and collect logs by [can connect to RDP](https://www.appveyor.com/docs/how-to/rdp-to-build-worker/).
+Just with a little crafted the configuration file, you can debug and collect logs by [connecting to RDP](https://www.appveyor.com/docs/how-to/rdp-to-build-worker/).

-The OS is Windows Server 2012 R2 (x64), but it does not use it so that the difference between the server OS and the client OS becomes a problem.
+Though The OS version is Windows Server 2012 R2 (x64), I do not use it so that the difference between the server OS and the client OS becomes a problem.

-About managing dependency modules
+## About managing dependency modules
 Based on package.json which stores meta-information about the project in Node, it comes with a tool called npm that can execute various tasks.

 Especially important among tasks to be executed from npm is automatic downloading of dependent libraries.